clicpilot/secure-restful-api/README.md

 ## Testing

-This tests are integration tests.
+These tests are integration tests.

 You should install mocha globally first